Dorset Area - 50th AGM

 The Ramblers Don't Lose Your Way Campaign

 An estimated 10,000 miles of paths across England and Wales are at risk of being lost forever, unless we come together to save them.
-There is a 2026 deadline so we need thousands of people to help to uncover and save generations of lost paths and hidden ways before it's too late.
+Although the 2026 and then the 2031 deadlines have been removed, The Ramblers still needs thousands of people to help to uncover and save generations of lost paths and hidden ways before it's too late and there are plenty of paths in Dorset that need your attention.

 England Coast Path